mykola-yefremov/mykola-yefremov/README.md

-# 👨‍💻 Nikolai - Java Developer
+# 👨‍💻 Mykola - Java Developer

 Hello!
 I’m Nikolai, a passionate Java developer with a knack for creating scalable solutions and optimizing performance.
 I thrive on challenging projects and continuous learning.